Statutes

 Article 7

-A member may resign at any time from the Association by giving written notice to the Board of Management.
+A member may resign at any time and with immediate effect, from the Association by giving written notice to the Board of Management .
+However, the membership fee remains due for the entire current year.
+A member who resigns or is excluded may not claim any right to the association’s assets.

 Article 8